Dance Dance Revolution: Difficulty

 Depending on the edition of the game, dance steps are broken into various levels of difficulty, often by color.
 The difficulty is separated into two to five categories, depending on the game:

 The first release of Dance Dance Revolution established two difficulties: Basic for Single and Double modes, and Another for Single mode only.
 Each chart is rated with a level from 1 to 7, and every release through 3rdMix Plus also attributed a title to each level number.
 The Internet Ranking Version added Another for Double mode, and a new higher difficulty of Maniac for Single mode only, along with several level 8 charts, titled Exorbitant.
 2ndMix Club Version 2 introduced several level 9 charts, titled Catastrophic until 3rdMix Plus and Evolutionary in X3 vs. 2ndMix.
 The Maniac difficulty was renamed SSR and expanded to Double mode for new songs in 3rdMix, with the name reverting to Maniac in 3rdMix Plus.
 Beginning with 4thMix, all songs featured the Maniac difficulty in Single and Double mode.
+Also, Another was renamed to Trick.
 4thMix Plus introduced new Maniac charts for 16 songs, while the original Maniac charts were labelled Maniac-S and Maniac-D in this game, with only the new charts remaining in 5thMix.